apache/lucene-solr/solr/README.txt

    for building, testing, and packaging Solr.

    NOTE:
-   To see Solr in action, you may want to use the "ant example" command to build and package Solr into the server/webapps directory.
+   To see Solr in action, you may want to use the "ant server" command to build and package Solr into the server/webapps directory.
 See also server/README.txt.